 - You were ordered or called to active duty for a period of more than 179 days or for an indefinite period because you are a member of a reserve unit.

 - The distribution is from an IRA or from an elective-deferral plan, such as a 401(k) or 403(b) plan or a similar arrangement.

 In addition, the early distribution cannot be taken before you received your orders or call to active duty or after your active-duty period ends.

 Personnel eligible for this early withdrawal exception include members of the Army or Air National Guard; the Army, Naval, Marine Corps, Air Force or Coast Guard Reserves; and the Reserve Corps of the Public Health Service.

 Early IRA withdrawals also are penalty-free in a few other instances.
 Unfortunately, most of these are hardship situations that no taxpayer wants to face.

 Hardship circumstances for penalty-free withdrawals

 - Payment of medical insurance premiums while unemployed.

 - Distribution of account assets to a beneficiary after you die.

-Finally, keep in mind that the early withdrawal exceptions do not eliminate your tax bill if you take the money out of a traditional IRA.
-Unlike Roth accounts where you eventually can withdraw your money tax-free, taxes are merely deferred on traditional IRAs.
-So when you take the money out of such an account, regardless of your age or the purpose of the withdrawal, you'll owe your regular tax rate on the amount.
+And don't forget that the early withdrawal exceptions do not eliminate your tax bill if you take the money out of a traditional IRA.
+When you take the money out of such an account, regardless of your age or the purpose of the withdrawal, you'll owe your regular tax rate on the amount.